AaltoSciComp/scicomp-docs/aalto/remoteaccess.rst

       trying to use these for research, you really want to be using Triton instead.
-   -  ``taltta.aalto.fi``: Staff server (access to workstations and has filesystems mounted, but you need to kinit to access them.)
+   -  ``taltta.aalto.fi``: Staff server (access to workstations and has filesystems mounted, but you need to kinit to access them.) that is kind of outdated and different.

 -  Your **home** directory is shared on all Aalto shell servers, and that means .ssh/authorized\_keys as well.